nadeemlab/DeepLIIF/README.md

 ```

 ## Post-processing Segmentation Mask:
 Using the post-processing script, you can overlay the classified boundaries around the cells over the original IHC image.
 It draws a blue boundary around negative cells and a red boundary around positive cells.
+It also refines the generated segmentation mask by removing the noises.
+It saves the overlaid image and the refined mask in the same directory.
 ```
 python PostProcessSegmentationMask.py /path/to/output/images/generated/by/model/
 ```